Sunday, 17 January 2010

 The Second Sunday after the Epiphany is of semi-double rite.
 The Gospel fragment at Mattins and the Gospel at Mass are St. John's account of the Marriage Feast at Cana.

 At Mattins the invitatory is Adoremus Dominum and this is sung until Septuagesima.
 The hymn is Primo die and that is sung until the first Sunday in Lent.
-Mattins has, as usual, three nocturns and nine lessons.
-At Lauds commemorations are made of St. Peter, St. Paul and St. Prisca.
-At Prime the Dominical preces are not sung because of the occurring double feast.
+In the first nocturn the lessons are the Incipit of the Second Epistle to the Corinthians.
+In the second nocturn a sermon of St. Chrysostom provides the lessons and, in the third nocturn, the homily is from St. Augustine.
+At Lauds a ccommemoration is sung of St. Anthony.
+At Prime the Dominical preces are omitted because of the occurring double feast.

-At Mass the Gloria is sung, the second collect is for St. Peter's Chair, the third St. Paul and the fourth St. Prisca.
-The Credo is sung and the preface is that of Sundays.
-The last Gospel is the Gospel from the feast of St. Peter's Chair.
+At Mass the Gloria is sung, the second collect is of St. Anthony.
+The Creed is sung and the preface is that of the Trinity.

 In the 'liturgical books of 1962' there are no commemorations at either Vespers.
-Mattins is reduced by two-thirds to one nocturn of three lessons.
-St. Prisca is not commemorated at all and the feast of St. Peter's Chair at Rome has been abolished entirely.
+Mattins is reduced to one nocturn of three lessons.
+No commemoration is made of St. Anthony at Lauds or Mass.
+The feast of St. Peter's Chair at Rome has been abolished entirely.

 Art: Jerome Nadal